 Now, I KNOW you all want to make this amazing Ultimate Raw Cookie Dough Chocolate Fudge Cake.
 I don't care if it's your birthday, the weekend or because you are bored, you want to make it.
 I will be dying to hear what you think of it, so please leave the feedback below in the comments letting me know how quickly you devoured it!
 If you want, you can share a photo on Instagram and don't forget my tag #thevegan8, so I don't miss it.

-This entire rich, decadent cake is just 8 ingredients (+ salt) and will amaze you and your family.
-It is creamy, full of chocolate richness, cookie dough bits and a nice texture from the coconut butter.
-This is a special occasion cake, as it is super rich!
+This decadent Raw Vegan Cookie Dough Chocolate Fudge Cake is just 8 ingredients (+ salt)!
+It will amaze you and your family.
+It is creamy, yet dairy-free and oil-free and full of chocolate richness, cookie dough bits and a nice texture from the coconut butter.

 20 minPrep Time